imran-hassan/rd/README.md

 This feature request is related to Route Distinguisher.
 It concerns the Route Distinguisher field in Network.
 As compute host IPv4 addresses are reused across nodes, we need support for user-defined RD range which can allow for customization of IP address field in Type-1 RD used by Contrail.

 #3.
 Proposed solution
 Contrail by default exposes certain configurable options to the admin in management console which are eventually used by underlying service when making certain decisions or creating packets.
-In order to make origin field configurable, following set of changes are needed:
+In order to make RD field configurable, following set of changes are needed:

 + Expose a Route Distinguisher in Network admin UI